jakeedgar/Bakery.Solution/README.md

 Assert.AreEqual(5, Bread.BreadPrice(1));
 Expected Result: 5.

-Describe: It should return 5 for the price of a single Bread Purchased.
+Describe: It should return 10 for the price of two Bread Purchased.

 Code:
 Assert.AreEqual(10, Bread.BreadPrice(2));
+Expected Result: 10.

+Describe: It should return 10 for the price of three Bread Purchased.

+Code:
+Assert.AreEqual(10, Bread.BreadPrice(3));
 Expected Result: 10.